TOAST-DOCS/TOAST-Cloud/zh/toast-sdk/push-ios.md

 ### Initialization

 * VoIP function is available only when [NHN Cloud Push SDK initialization](./push-ios/#toast-push-sdk) has been performed.
-* The VoIP function is separated as a submodule of the Toast Push SDK.
+* The VoIP function is separated as a submodule of the NHN Cloud Push SDK.

 ### Delegate Setting